amitBalki/AR-IOT-Home-Automation/README.md

 #### 4. Download Dataset(Or make your own)

 You can download flower dataset provided by tensorflow or you can create your own.
 If you are creating your own dataset make sure to properly label each folder with appropriate class name and each file must have correct extension.
+Copy the foder containing your dataset folders to ```AR-IOT-Home-Automation/tf_files```

 ```
 curl http://download.tensorflow.org/example_images/flower_photos.tgz \